chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/deploy.md

 To deploy Storybook we first need to export it as a static web app.
 This functionality is already built into Storybook out of the box.

-Now when you build Storybook via `npm run build-storybook`, it will output a static Storybook in the `.storybook-static` directory.
+Now when you build Storybook via `npm run build-storybook`, it will output a static Storybook in the `storybook-static` directory.

 ## Continuous deploy